Quaternionic Carleson measures: Vanishing Carleson measures

-Since $\mu^s$ is vanishing p-Carleson, up to subsequences, the holomorphic functions $F_n^{i}$ and $G_n^{i}$ converge in $L^p(\B_{i},d\mu^s)$ to holomorphic (since $X_\D$ embeds continuously in $\Hol(\D)) $ functions $F^{i}$ and $G^{i}$.
-Moreover, thanks to the Representation Formula \ref{RF}, the splitting components of $f_n$ on a different slice $\B_I$ satisfy the following equality:
+Since $\mu^s$ is vanishing $p$-Carleson, up to subsequences, the holomorphic functions $F_n^{i}$ and $G_n^{i}$ converge in $L^p(\B_{i},d\mu^s)$ to holomorphic (since $X_\D$ embeds continuously in $\Hol(\D)) $ functions $F^{i}$ and $G^{i}$.
+Moreover, thanks to the Representation Formula \ref{RF}, the splitting components of $f_n$ on a different slice $\B_I$, with respect to $L\in \s$, orthogonal to $I$, satisfy the following equality:

 so that the same relation holds for the limit functions which implies that, up to subsequences, $f_n$ converges uniformly on compact sets to a slice regular function $f$.
-We need to verify that Thanks to the Representation Formula and to Remark \ref{murep} we have that
+We need to verify that Thanks to the Representation Formula and to Equation \eqref{pushmu} we have that

 where $c_1(p)$ is a constant depending only on $p$.
 Applying the Splitting Lemma, there exists a constant $c_2(p)$, depending only on $p$, such that